 Limited Cover means you are only covered by the Insurer for claims arising from an Illness which first became apparent or an injury which first occurred on or after you became eligible for cover.

-Monthly Income 1/12th of your salary for superannuation purposes.
+Monthly Income 1/12th of your Final Year Salary.

 Occupation means the employment or activity in which you were employed.